Lifejackets

 Inflatable lifejackets

 Inflatable lifejackets are becoming increasingly popular.
-These C02 inflated garments are lighter and less cumbersome than conventional foam lifejackets and are quite versatile; they're even made as wet weather jackets and windproof vests.
+These C02 inflated garments are lighter, more versatile and less cumbersome than conventional foam lifejackets.
+They can also be made as wet weather jackets and windproof vests.

 Self check your inflatable lifejackets